FerretDB/FerretDB/website/blog/2023-05-18-ferretdb-meteor-mongodb-alternative.md

 ## Introducing FerretDB

 FerretDB is the defacto open-source MongoDB alternative that converts MongoDB wire protocols with a backend on [PostgreSQL](https://www.postgresql.org/).
-Besides PostgreSQL, FerretDB also supports other database backends, such as [Tigris](https://www.tigrisdata.com/), [SAP Hana](https://www.sap.com/africa/products/technology-platform/hana.html), [SQLite](https://sqlite.org/), and many more to come.
+Besides PostgreSQL, FerretDB is also working to provide support for other database backends, such as [Tigris](https://www.tigrisdata.com/), [SAP Hana](https://www.sap.com/africa/products/technology-platform/hana.html), [SQLite](https://sqlite.org/), and many more to come.

 With the FerretDB GA released in April 2023, users can now leverage FerretDB for their production workloads.
 Users familiar with MongoDB can seamlessly transition since it uses the same query language and syntax.